Here are some important points to know when considering a reverse mortgage:

 Home Equity Conversion Mortgage: The most common type of reverse mortgage is the Home Equity Conversion Mortgage, otherwise known as a HECM mortgage.
 This is the only reverse mortgage program that’s federally insured and backed by the U. S. Department of Housing and Urban Development (HUD).
 This type of reverse mortgage is popular for a few reasons:

 Ability to choose your own interest rate.
 You can select one that is fixed for your lifetime or one that changes every month.
+Borrower is responsible for paying tax and insurance payments for the life of the loan.

-Payment Options: The fixed rate option allows for you to receive a lump sum payment at closing The Adjustable Rate Options allow for you to receive a guaranteed monthly check, line of credit, or lump sum.
+Payment Options: The fixed rate option allows for you to receive a lump sum payment at closing The Adjustable Rate Options allow for you to receive a monthly check, line of credit, or lump sum.

 The loan can be used for any purpose.
 With a HECM, you don’t have to designate the loan to a specific use; you can apply the funds to anything you choose.